 5. IS CULTURE SOMETHING YOU CAN MEASURE?

 Absolutely.
 There are both hard and soft measures.
 One of the biggest and most impactful measures is attrition.
 Happy employees are more likely to stay, even if a recruiter calls on them.
 It’s not always about money.
 And, there are real savings in keeping people — it is expensive to lose employees.
-To re-hire a position means expense in training and on-boarding, interviewing, and advertising for the role.
+To re-hire a role translates into expense in training and on-boarding, interviewing, and advertising for the role.
 A CAP study cited that the cost of rehiring a role can be 16% of annual salary for hourly roles, 20% for midrange salaried positions, and up to 213% for executive roles.